litmuschaos/v1-litmus-docs/docs/getstarted.md

 ```

-You are now ready to create chaos experiment.
+You are now ready to create and execuste chaos experiments on your cluster.

-# Demo
+## Steps for running a chaos experiment

+- Select the application (note down `applabel` and `namespace`) and annotate it with `litmus chaos/chaos="true"`
+- Select one or more chaos experiments from <a href=" https://hub.litmuschaos.io" target="_blank">Chaos Hub</a>
+- Create a ChaosEngine CR with `applabel`, `namespace` and `ChasoExperiment`s.
+ChaosOperator picks the ChaosEngine CR and runs the experiments on the application
+- Observe the results on ChaosResult CR

+## Example of running a chaos experiment
-* Let's make an nginx deployment and try to inject chaos
+In this example we will create an nginx deployment and try to inject "pod-delete" chaos.

+- Run `nginx`

 ```console
 kubectl run myserver --image=nginx
 ```

-* Here, we have made one nginx deployment.
-So, Let's inject some chaos say **"pod-delete"**

-Go to [hub.litmuschaos.io](https://hub.litmuschaos.io) , search for the required experiment.
-For this demo we need **pod-delete**
+* Download `pod-delete` chaos experiment from  <a href=" https://hub.litmuschaos.io" target="_blank">Chaos Hub</a>

+> Note: the below command downloads and installs more than one experiment.
+We will choose only `pod-delete` experiment in `ChaosEngine` CR.

 ```console
 kubectl create -f https://raw.githubusercontent.com/litmuschaos/community-charts/master/charts/kubernetes/state/experiments/k8s_state_all_exp_crd.yaml